-References to “Northern”, “Northern Railway” “we” “us” or “our” and they can also refer to our data processor PCI telecoms Ltd who process payments and information on our behalf, Raspberry Software Solutions Ltd who manage the electronic application, Carlisle Support Services and STM Security Group (UK) Ltd who manage Loss Prevention Officers and Travel Safe Officers.
+References to “Northern”, “Northern Railway” “we” “us” or “our” and they can also refer to our data processor PCI telecoms Ltd who process payments and information on our behalf, Raspberry Software Solutions Ltd who manage the electronic application, Carlisle Security Services and STM Security who manage Loss Prevention Officers and Travel Safe Officers.

 1. What personal data do we collect?

 - Information provided by you.
-You may give us information about you by filling in forms on our site https://www.pcitelecom.uk/northernrailway/or by corresponding with us by phone, e-mail or otherwise.
-This includes information when you provide details to Authorised Officers.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and photograph, geographical location.
+You may give us information about you by filling in forms on our site https://www.pcitelecom.uk/northernrailway/ or by corresponding with us by phone, e-mail or otherwise.
+This includes information when you provide details to Loss Prevention Officers or Travel Safe Officers.
+The information you give us may include your name, address, e-mail address, phone number, date of birth, financial and credit card information, personal description, photograph and geographical location.

 - Information we collect about you.
 With regard to each of your visits to our sites we may automatically collect the following information:

 - Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform